choicelocal1/ck-services-api/README.md

 - Always use strong passwords for API users
 - The .env file contains sensitive information and should not be committed to version control
+- Store API keys and credentials as environment variables, never in code
 - In production, use HTTPS to secure API communications
-- Store API keys securely and never commit them to version control

 ## License